antonioscalaunina/pyANTI-FASc/README.md

 6 - From the menu on the top select Installation > Apply changes

-7 - Wait for the end of the process installing the gfortran libraries and the needed libraries
+7 - Wait for the end of the process installing the gfortran compiler and the needed libraries

 #### 2.2.3 Add the fortran compiler to the enviromental variables